beam-cloud/beta9/docs/hybrid/local-tailscale.md

 ## Notes

-- The local command is route/control-plane validation. macOS joins are intentionally `local-dev` and do not advertise production worker-container capacity.
+- The local command uses the same pool join, tsnet, route, scheduler, and worker-container path as production. macOS gets Linux semantics by running the agent and workers inside Docker.
+- Docker Desktop host networking must be available because the agent route listener dials worker and container host-network ports on the Docker Linux VM.
 - Linux production validation should run the same `beam pool join <name>` command without a localhost gateway URL.
-In that mode, preflight requires rootful runtime, netns, iptables, FUSE, and GPU/CDI checks as applicable.
+Preflight requires rootful runtime, netns, iptables, FUSE, and GPU/CDI checks as applicable.
 - The route proxy uses one machine-level tsnet listener on TCP `29443`.
 Individual worker and container ports are selected by the gateway route preface after the connection is established.